 Here are some great tips for anyone looking to remove their Invisalign aligners:

-- Speak to your Dentist: if you have any concerns at all just give your dentist a call, they will help you as much as possible and always remember a period of practice can be really helpful.
-At Ollie and Darsh our team will help you practice to make perfect.
+If you have any concerns at all just give your dentist a call, they will help you as much as possible and always remember a period of practice can be really helpful.
+At Ollie and Darsh, our team will help you practice to make perfect.

 Initially you may think that relaxing was a long way down a very long list.
 The truth is that the feelings of panic can make the aligners much, much harder to remove.
 Taking a deep breath and trying to relax, even giving up and taking ten minutes before starting again can be the difference between success and failure.